The Public Works Experience

 Board of Directors

-David Openshaw, Chair, Ligon and Ligon
+David Openshaw, Board Chair, Ligon and Ligon

-Cristel Sias, Secretary, Everyday Consulting
+Cristel Sias, Board Secretary, Everyday Consulting

 Matthew Brazis, Whiting-Turner